-Imagine what futures young boys and girls will create for themselves if given access to the right education and support from early on.
+Imagine what futures young learners will create for themselves if given access to the right education and support from early on.
 Imagine also the impact they will make in their communities.

 The IsiZulu word "Sikhona" is used in response to the traditional greeting of "Sawubona" (I see you).
 It can be translated as "because you see me; then I am here" and is a powerful greeting that validates being seen for who one is - being present.